IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Text Perturbation Analysis

 \section{Text Perturbation Analysis}

-Probing tasks can help us understand the extent to which various multilingual models encode different linguistic properties.
-But which particular words (such as nouns, verbs and others) in the input sentence help models encode these structures?
+While probing reveals what linguistic features are present in representations, perturbation-based robustness tests address a different question: ``how robust is a model to various types of noise and whether it can still understand and process the core meaning of the text despite the introduced variation?''
+Since our current IndicSentEval dataset lacks noise examples, hence, in this study, we conducted our perturbation analysis on the input dataset to evaluate its robustness.
 To answer this question, we experiment with three different categories of perturbations: AppendR, DropText and Positional.
 We chose these perturbations because they simulate types of noise found in real datasets by introducing different degrees of noise and variation in the input text.
 Particularly, we experiment with the following text perturbations.

 \textbf{AppendR.} We append a random (R) phrase to original sentence.
 This mimics real scenarios where additional, irrelevant data is included in text input.